American Dirt: Reception

 American Dirt remained on the New York Times Bestseller List for 36 weeks, and was one of the best-selling books of 2020.
 It has been published in 37 languages, and has sold over three million copies worldwide.

 Oprah Winfrey, in selecting American Dirt for her book club, said, "Jeanine Cummins accomplished a remarkable feat, literally putting us in the shoes of migrants and making us feel their anguish and desperation to live in freedom."
 The book also received glowing reviews from Mexican-American writer Sandra Cisneros, who called it "the great novel of las Americas" and "the international story of our time" and Washington Post critic Polly Rosenwaike, who wrote that it "offers both a vital chronicle of contemporary Latin American migrant experience and a profoundly moving reading experience."
 NPR's Maureen Corrigan was equally positive, writing that "Cummins' novel brings to life the ordeal of individual migrants, who risk everything to try to cross into the U.S." Jacob M. Appel, in New York Journal of Books wrote, "American Dirt is going to be the defining book of 2020."

 Myriam Gurba was one of the first reviewers to give a negative review.
 Originally requested by Ms. magazine, her review was considered too negative, and she instead posted it to the academic blog Tropics of Meta.
 She says of the protagonist, "That Lydia is so shocked by her own country’s day-to-day realities [...] gives the impression that Lydia might not be… a credible Mexican.
 In fact, she perceives her own country through the eyes of a pearl-clutching American tourist."
-On Medium, writer David Bowles called the book "harmful, appropriating, inaccurate, trauma-porn melodrama."

 In a January 30, 2020 opinion piece in The Guardian, author and critic Daniel Olivas wrote: "American Dirt is an insult to Latinx writers who have toiled – some of us for decades – to little notice of major publishers and book reviewers, while building a vast collection of breathtaking, authentic literature often published by university and independent presses on shoestring budgets.
 And while the folks who run Flatiron Books have every right to pay seven figures to buy and publish a book like American Dirt, they have no immunity from bad reviews and valid criticism."
 He added, "it's not that we think only Latinx writers should write Latinx-themed books.
 No, this is not about censorship.
 A talented writer who does the hard work can create convincing, powerful works of literature about other cultures.
 That's called art.
 American Dirt is not art."
 Olivas concluded: "Perhaps American Dirt will be remembered not as a great novel, but as a key pivot-point for an industry that desperately needs to change."